cfragiadakis/Roget-Thesaurus-Classification/README.md

 The evaluation metrics for assessing the results include metrics from the classification report and the Adjusted Rand Index (ARI).
 These metrics provide insights into the similarity between the produced clusters and Roget's classification.

 ## Class/Section Prediction

+---

+3rd Assignment for Applied Machine Learning 2024 (DMST, AUEB)

+You can find the full description of the assignment [here.](https://github.com/cfragiadakis/Roget-s-Thesaurus-Classification/blob/main/third_assignment.ipynb)